Saffron in Pregnancy: Benefits, Side Effects & More

 6. Choose Saffron Strands Over Powder Form

-Buy fresh saffron strands rather than in powdered form, as they may lose their antioxidant properties to a certain extent on being powdered.
-Also, it becomes easier to check their genuineness.
+Buy fresh saffron strands rather than in powdered form, as they may lose some of their antioxidant properties when powdered.
+Additionally, it becomes easier to verify their authenticity.
 To check for authenticity, you may immerse a few saffron strands in warm water.
-Original saffron takes about 10 to 15 minutes before its colour bleeds, whereas the fake ones bleed colour the moment you immerse them in any liquid or food.
+Original saffron takes about 10 to 15 minutes before its colour bleeds, whereas fake ones bleed colour the moment you immerse them in any liquid or food.

 7. Storage Techniques for Saffron

-Storing saffron properly is essential to maintain its nutritional properties for longer.
-You will certainly want to store the saffron in a way that retains its properties because it is expensive.
-It must be stored in an airtight container in a cool place, hidden from sunlight.
+Storing saffron properly is crucial to preserving its nutritional properties for an extended period.
+You will certainly want to store the saffron in a way that preserves its properties, as it is expensive.
+It must be stored in an airtight container in a cool, dark place, out of direct sunlight.
 This helps the saffron preserve its flavour for at least six months.
-You may wrap the saffron in foil to ensure further protection.
+You can wrap the saffron in foil to provide additional protection.
 It is best to keep this airtight container in the refrigerator.
 You can add a ground sugar cube to prevent saffron from absorbing atmospheric moisture.
-As described above, you can use the saffron strands for up to three years if appropriately stored.
+As described above, you can store saffron strands for up to three years if they are stored properly.

 FAQs